 2.5.
 "Brand name/trademark"

-means the identification of the brand or trademark as defined by the retreader and marked on the sidewall(s) of the tyre.
-The brand name/trademark may be the same as that of the retreader.
+means the identification of the brand or trademark as defined by the retreader or the manufacturer and marked on the sidewall(s) of the tyre in case of approval according to part I. The brand name/trademark may be the same as that of the retreader or the manufacturer.

 2.6.
 "Trade description/commercial name"

-means an identification of a range of tyres as given by the retreader.
+means an identification of a range of tyres or patterns as given by the retreader or the manufacturer, respectively.
 It may coincide with the brand name/trademark.

 2.7.
 "Structure"